Ktoettotakoy/forms-bot/README.md

 - **fsm-handler.js**: Manages finite state machine transitions based on user inputs for different states (e.g., waiting for service choice, address, or phone number).

 ### Database
 - **db-config.js**: Contains configuration for connecting to the DynamoDB database.
+Note, names for databases are hardcoded!
 - **db-commands.js**: Contains commands for interacting with the database, such as retrieving user data and checking operation success.

 ### Resources